By Sarah Niedoba

 For 2018, Perrault predicts Ontario’s growth to slow slightly to 2.3%, as the government’s Fair Housing Plan causes the housing market to balance out further.

 As for the Ontario home building market, National Bank senior economist Kyle Dahms says we’ll likely see a more balanced year, after a red hot 2017.
 In 2016, Ontario saw 74,952 housing starts.
 Dahms estimated a whopping 80,500 for 2017, with a slowing to 69,000 for 2018.

 Dahms is seeing building permits start to slow in the Greater Golden Horseshoe.
 The impact of interest rate hikes, combined with a new mortgage stress test now taking effect will likely lead to further declines in 2018 and “a much more normal pace of starts in the region.”

-Pinsonneault agrees that Ontario will likely see a slowdown.
+Pinsonneault agrees that Ontario will likely see a slowdown in his 2018 economic forecast.
 “If you look at the current market in Toronto and the GTA, market conditions went from very tight to what I would call balanced.
 And it’s not bad to have a balanced market.
 In fact it’s quite good from an affordability point of view.”

 The slowing of starts can also be attributed to supply.
 According to Dahms, given a boost of starts at the beginning of 2017, there should soon be more on the market to meet buyer demand in the new year.”